Violetta Villas: Early life

 Villas was born in Heusy, Liège province, the third of four children.
 She spent her childhood in Belgium.
 Her father, Bolesław Cieślak (4 December 1907 – 9 May 1960), was a miner and bandmaster, and her mother, Jane (26 January 1914 – 17 February 1985), was a housewife.
-In 1948 she came with her parents to Poland and settled in Lewin Kłodzki, where she began studying music.
+In 1948 she moved to Poland with her parents and settled in Lewin Kłodzki, where she began studying music.
 She played the piano and violin in her youth.

 In 1956 she began studying solo singing at the State Musical High School in Szczecin.
 She continued her artistic education in Wrocław with professor Gisela Posh.
 In 1959 she began classical vocal lessons with professor Eugenia Falkowska in Warsaw.

 1960–1965: Early career

 In 1960, Villas made her debut on Polskie Radio at the invitation of its director of music, Władysław Szpilman.
 Her first broadcast songs were "Gdy zakwitną czereśnie" and "Ja nie mogę tamtej drugiej znieść".
 She recorded her first album, Rendez-vous with Violetta Villas, in 1962.
 She received her first noteworthy prize at the Sopot Festival in 1961 and 1962.
 In 1964, 1965 and 1966 she performed at National Festival of Polish Song in Opole.

 In the early 1960s, Villas toured many countries in Europe, including Germany, Belgium, Switzerland, Spain, Russia, Czechoslovakia, Bulgaria and Romania, as well as in the United States, Canada and Israel.